jdingel/DingelTintelnotSEGS/monte_carlo_iid_analysis/ReadMe.md

 * `sum_iid_labor_$(Lambda)_$(pop)_$(shock).dta`:
 records the estimated slopes, intercepts and MSEs when regressing the changes in labor allocation from the iid model on the CBM/CSP predicted changes.
+* `results_%.dta`:
+records summary statistics for the estimated slopes, intercepts and MSEs when regressing the changes in labor allocation or rents from the iid model on the CBM/CSP predicted changes.

 ## Code
 * `sum_labor.do` computes the estimated slopes, intercepts and MSEs when regressing the iid changes on predicted changes across 100 simulations, population size, magnitudes of lambda and productivity shocks.
+* `summarize_detail.do`: computes summary statistics (mean, median, min, max, std. dev.) for the estimated slopes, intercepts and MSEs when regressing the iid changes on predicted changes across 100 simulations, population size, magnitudes of lambda and productivity shocks.

 ## Input
 * `DGP_iid_1145_treatedonly_$(Lambda)_$(pop)_$(shock)_$(event).dta`: Before and after commuting flows from the iid DGP, filtered to only include the treated tract as the destination.